WebOrigami/docs/src/content/pattern/deep.md

 By itself, the `FunctionGraph` class doesn't need to be updated to support deep function-backed graphs.
 Instead, the function that's being wrapped would need to be updated.

-For this tutorial, we'll leave the sample function in `fn.js` alone, but if we wanted it to define a deep graph, for certain keys it could return values that are explorable graphs of any type.
+For this tutorial, we'll leave the sample function in `fn.js` alone, but if we wanted it to define a deep graph, for certain keys it could return values that are async graphs of any type.

 ## Converting a deep graph to a plain object

 Finally, we need to update our `json` utility.
-That code has a function called `plain` that resolves an explorable graph to a plain JavaScript object.
-To handle deep graphs, we make the same `isExplorable` check that the transform above does to decide whether to recurse into an explorable value.
+That code has a function called `plain` that resolves an async graph to a plain JavaScript object.
+To handle deep graphs, we make the same `isAsyncDictionary` check that the transform above does to decide whether to recurse into a subgraph.

 ```{{'js'}}
 /* Inside src/deep/json.js */